rush86999/atomic/README.md

     P->>G: finds an optimal slot &creates the new event

 ```

-### Customize Atomic for your team on your cloud
-- Same level of support & features as cloud hosted version
-- Same features
-- 1 year support included
-- $15 / month support afterwards

 ## Docker
 - Dockerized solution is a work in progress